orlan0045/docker-ai-agents-examples/level_2/README.md

 - Connects to Docker Model Runner for local inference
 - Integrates with Docker MCP Gateway for external tools
 - Uses MCP protocol for tool communication
-- Provides web interface using ADK's built-in FastAPI integration
+- Provides web interface using ADK's built-in features
 - External time service integration through MCP

 ## 🎯 Key Differences from Other Levels